MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

     >"composeExtensions": [],
     >```

 1. Follow the directions for adding a tab.
-There is a custom configuration dialog box for your channel or group tab.
+There is a custom configuration dialog for your channel or group tab.
 1. Select **Save** and your tab is added to the channel's tab bar.

     :::image type="content" source="~/assets/images/tab-images/channeltabuploaded.png" alt-text="Channel tab uploaded" border="true":::